SAP-archive/teched2021-DEV261/exercises/ex2/README.md

-# Exercise 2 - PREPARE APP FOR LOCAL USE]
+# Exercise 2 - PREPARE APP FOR LOCAL USE (optional)

 ## Goal 🎯

 This exercise provides the commands to run the sample application locally.
-This is provided for informational purposes and is not needed to proceed with the exercise.
+This is provided for informational purposes and is not needed to proceed with the tutorial.

 ## Install the application dependencies